-GSA's real estate inventory consists of numerous buildings that are important due to their architectural and historical significance.
-The National Historic Preservation Act of 1966 calls for federal agencies to identify, conserve and facilitate initiatives that foster the conservation and continued use of historic buildings in the public and private sector.
+GSA's real estate inventory consists of numerous historic buildings that are significant due to their financial performance and architectural contributions to the federal presence.
+The National Historic Preservation Act of 1966 calls for federal agencies to identify, and facilitate initiatives that foster stewardship and portfolio planning with respect to the use of historic federal buildings.

-GSA's Northeast and Caribbean Region Historic Preservation Office is committed to providing customers with excellent service relating to all aspects of preservation.
-The office is most effective when involved in all stages of preservation or renovation projects.
+GSA's Northeast and Caribbean Region Historic Preservation Office is committed to providing customers with excellent service relating to all aspects of design excellence, good neighbor, and special-use outleasing.
+The office is most effective when involved in all stages of planning, design and construction.
 Services include:

-- guidance on all aspects of building renovation and preservation;
+- guidance on all aspects of portfolio planning, building renovation and preservation;

 - implementation of compliance with the National Historic Preservation Act; and

-- technical architectural expertise relating to building renovation and preservation, including advice and assistance on preservation matters.
+- technical architectural expertise relating to building renovation, historic fine art, and conservation best practices.

 For further information, please contact the Regional Historic Preservation Officer, using the contact information provided on the upper right.

-Preserving the heritage of the nation’s historic properties for future generations is important to GSA.
+Ensuring the heritage of the nation’s historic properties for future generations is paramount to GSA.
 Therefore, GSA provides technical and strategic expertise to promote the viability, reuse, and care of historic buildings that GSA owns and leases.